dbenkhalifa/dbenkhalifa.github.io/_pages/index.md

 ---

 I am an Associate Professor at ENAC, the French National School of Civil Aviation, and a member of the Interactive Informatics Team at the ENAC Research Lab.
 Before joining ENAC, I completed a postdoctoral fellowship at the University of Perpignan, where I focused on fixed-point code synthesis for neural networks.
 I defended my PhD thesis, [*Fast and Efficient Bit-level Precision Tuning* (2021)](https://theses.hal.science/tel-03509266), at the University of Perpignan in 2021.

+My research interests lie at the intersection of formal methods and embedded systems.
+I explore FPGA code synthesis and the efficient implementation of floating-point and fixed-point arithmetic on hardware, alongside embedded AI and neural network optimization through precision tuning, quantization, pruning, and compression.

 **I am looking for motivated interns, PhD students, postdocs & collaborators.
 [Contact me to get involved!](mailto:dorra.ben-khalifa@enac.fr)**